se-edu/learningresources/contents/javascript/VueJs/Intro.md

 #### Approachable

 VueJs is very easy to learn.
-Compared to other framework such as Augular, VueJs is simple in term of API and design.
+Compared to other framework such as Angular, VueJs is simple in term of API and design.
 Learning enough to build non-trivial applications typically takes less than a day.

 #### Progressive